haiwera-silk-cd/magento-devdocs/guides/v2.3/ui_comp_guide/bk-ui_comps.md

 Comparing to XML layouts, UI сomponents use more semantical approach to declare and configure user interface.

-An instance of UI component is usually based on the hierarchy of child UI components.
-For example:
+An instance of UI component is usually based on the hierarchy of child UI 组件. 例如:

-* the Form component has Fieldsets, Tabs, and inner fields
+* the 表单组件 has Fieldsets, Tabs, and inner fields

 * the Listing component has Filters, Columns, Bookmark component, and others